Historical development

 Number of organizations

-The number of organizations which are responsible for the development, management, and conduct of ILSAs has grown from one to seven big players in the field.
-Their studies are presented on the gateway, and they include CONFEMEN, the IEA, the IDB, the OECD, SACMEQ, UNESCO, and the World Bank.
+The number of organizations which are responsible for the development, management, and conduct of ILSAs has grown from one to nine big players in the field.
+Their studies are presented on the Gateway, and they include CONFEMEN, the IEA, the IDB, the OECD, SEACMEQ, SEAMEO, UNICEF, UNESCO, and the World Bank.

 Numbers of participating entities